-Sense of Urgency - We will focus on what steps we can take to respond rapidly and efficiently to the needs and challenges of individuals and families affected by ASD.
+Sense of Urgency - We will focus on what steps we can take to respond rapidly and efficiently to the needs and challenges of people and families affected by ASD.

-Excellence - We will pursue innovative basic and clinical research of the highest quality to protect the safety and advance the interests of those affected by ASD.
+Excellence - We will pursue innovative basic and clinical research of the highest quality to protect the safety and advance the interests of people affected by ASD.

-Spirit of Collaboration - We will treat others with respect, listen to diverse views with open minds, and foster discussions where participants can comfortably offer opposing opinions.
+Spirit of Collaboration - We will treat others with respect, listen to diverse views with open minds, discuss submitted public comments, and foster discussions where participants can comfortably offer opposing opinions.

-Consumer-focused - We will focus on making a difference in the lives of people affected by ASD, including individuals with ASD, their families, medical practitioners, educators, and scientists.
+Consumer-focused - We will focus on making a difference in the lives of people affected by ASD, including people with ASD, their families, medical practitioners, educators, and scientists.
+It is important to consider the impact of research on the human rights, dignity, and quality of life of people with ASD from prenatal development forward.